IshanArya/Finterest/README.md

 # Finterest -  _HackGT 2018_
-*Winner of best use of BlackRock API, Capitol One best Financial Hack prizes and placed top 8 overall out of 1000 participants*
+*Winner of best use of BlackRock API and Capital One's best financial hack prizes and placed top 8 overall out of 1000 participants*

 **By: Brian Model, Ishan Arya, Rahul Bhethanabotla, Naveen Ram**